Finding the Words

 the American Academy of Pediatrics now considers “epidemic”.

-In Finding the Words, we watch parents of children
+, we watch parents of children

 once considered hopeless describe the amazing journeys they’ve taken to